1. Home

 A web form or a form on a web page allows a web page visitor to enter data that is, in most cases, sent to the server for processing.

-Every form would include a button - a submit button - a button that tells the browser to take action on the web form (typically to send it to a web server for processing).
+Every form would include a button - a submit button - that tells the browser to take action on the web form (typically to send it to a web server for processing).

 Programmatically Populating Web Forms